 The humble API has been around for a long time, but increasingly we are witnessing how this simple technical concept is enabling new business strategies.
-APIs are helping to continue evolving ideas on how organisations can share their assets to increase leverage and develop ecosystems of their own.
+APIs are helping to evolve ideas on how organisations can share their assets to increase leverage and develop ecosystems of their own.
 Like some of the thinking behind open source, sharing can be profitable as it builds healthy communities around good ideas on which new revenue streams can be generated.
 It has been a long journey for the commercial world to unite on this complex idea, and I’m hoping that open APIs are going to be another example of how sharing digital resources can be mutually beneficial.
 Giving your hard earned stuff away for free can feel counter intuitive so let’s use a story to visualise how this works.

 Imagine a one horse town on a baron frontier, a long dusty track is the only connection to the outside world.
 The only reason this place exists is because of your local copper mine that employs half the population of two dozen people.
 Things usually tick over OK but every time there is a storm the track to the neighboring town turns into a muddy river and supplies get held up.
 After a good year however, you decide to use the huge pile of waste rubble you’ve dug out of your mine to improve the track which becomes a half decent road.
 The track wasn’t your responsibility and is used by everybody, but you can get your copper out to market and keep the supplies coming in with ease.
 Something else happens too.
 Ever increasing numbers of outsiders start passing through, using the new road regularly to get to towns in the north and it’s not long before you build a thriving saloon and stables.
 Your initial efforts to maintain this link to the outside world have now resulted in shops a hotel, even a bank and most importantly a growing ecosystem that needs services and has the money to pay for them.